-Students will be taught in highly interactive, discussion-oriented classes.
+Students will be taught in interactive, discussion-oriented classes.
 Assessment tasks will be designed to give students detailed, formative feedback on the skills they have acquired in the subject.

 Legal Method and Reasoning's emphasis is on the contemporary application of the rules and principles governing how the common law and statutory law operate.
 Given its foundational subject matter, this subject will prepare students for the compulsory subjects they undertake in their first full semester of studies.

-The principal topics which are canvassed in depth include:
+The principal topics which are canvassed include:

 - critical exploration of the concept and use of precedent;